 5) Never Overpay for a Stock; However good the Opportunity may seem, have Patience.

 Buffett advises investors to buy stocks only when they are at attractive valuations.
-Buffett is not supporter of the philosophy of keep on buying good quality stocks regardless of price.
-Buying stocks without regard to its current valuation is speculation where the investor expects to gain from finding another investor willing to purchase that share at even higher price, irrespective of business growth of the company.
+Buffett is not a supporter of the philosophy of keep on buying good quality stocks regardless of price.
+Buying stocks without regard to its current valuation is speculation where the investor expects to gain from finding another investor willing to purchase that share at an even higher price, irrespective of business growth of the company.

 “Of course, a business with terrific economics can be a bad investment if it is bought for too high a price.”